 Update: Vivint now offers 24/7 professional monitoring and cellular backup for $39.99 a month plus $5 per camera for 14 days of cloud storage.
 Without this plan, your system will be a local alarm only.
 They also now offer professional installation for free.
+As of November 2019, Frontpoint has dropped it’s Protection Plan and now offers monthly contracting.

 Did you know that Frontpoint is the first nationwide alarm company to include smart security in all of their systems?
 Although they’re one of the most popular security companies around, they were only started a decade ago, and boast amazing customer reviews.
 They’re a pretty formidable force, and today, I’m comparing them to Vivint.